When purchasing SPF the main questions to ask are:

 The majority of sun damage is done in the first 20 years of your life.
 Age spots/pigmentation appearing when you’re older are the fault of those Spanish teen holidays – not just the tan you got in Newquay last year. 😉

 Physical (most commonly referred to as ‘natural’ in marketing materials) reflects the UV light.
 Traditionally ‘chemical’ SPFs absorb the light.

-Physical sunscreen, contrary to popular belief and the GOOP website (please do not get me started), is not ‘natural’.
+Physical sunscreen, contrary to popular belief and the GOOP website, is not ‘natural’.
 Zinc oxide and titanium dioxide, most commonly used in ‘natural’ sunscreens have been shown to be toxic (and I use the word correctly) for fish/sealife – an estimated 4,000 to 6,000 metric tons of sunscreen washes off swimmers’ bodies annually with the potential to cause damage to fragile ecosystems.

 If your preference is to use ‘natural’ your closest bet is a ‘non-nano’ oxide.
 Bear in mind it’s still technically a chemical, no matter what the EWG say.
 The term non-nano means nothing to the FDA, but it may be better for you.
 Still tough cookies for the fish though.

 FDA standards are different from Europe and Australasia.
 In the USA, SPF labelling is a requirement because the FDA says it is a drug.
 In Europe, it is classed as a cosmetic and therefore stating SPF classification is not mandatory, it’s just for information.

 Having said that, European manufacturers are allowed to use seven proven UVA filters whilst the FDA in the USA only allows three, meaning that technically a European product has the potential to be more effective than an American-made product.